acumos/acumos-r-client/docs/onboarding-r-guide.rst

 username : your Acumos username

-token : Authentication token available in the Acumos portal in your profile section
+token : Api token available in the Acumos portal in your profile section

 create : logical parameter (Boolean) to trigger the creation of microservice at the end of on-boarding process.
 By default create=TRUE, if you don't want to create the microservice modify the